Sjors/nado-book/attacks/guix.md

 All it takes is one changed letter in a computer program, or in its compiled binary, and boom, your checksum doesn’t work anymore.

-If the compiled program includes a library (see chapter @sec:libsecp), then the end result depends on the exact library version that happened to be on the developer machine when they created the binary.
+If the compiled program includes a library (see chapter 2), then the end result depends on the exact library version that happened to be on the developer machine when they created the binary.

 So when you download the latest Bitcoin Core from its website and you compare it to what you compiled yourself, it’s going to have a different checksum.
 Perhaps the difference is due to you having a more recent version of some library, or perhaps it’s due to a subtle difference between your system and Wladimir’s.